Melatework Hailu

-Melatework Hailu (Amharic: ሜላተ ወርቅ ሀይሉ) is an Ethiopian politician and journalist who is the current chairperson of the National Election Board of Ethiopia (NEBE) since 2023.
-Following Birtukan Mideksa resignation in June 2023, two nominees approved in the bid for the presiding NEBE chairperson.
-Among these two bids, both Melatwork and Tadesse Lemma meet the criteria to hold the chairperson position in December 2023.
-She was appointed by the House of Peoples' Representatives (HoPR) and nominated by Prime Minister Abiy Ahmed on 19 December.
+Melatework Hailu (Amharic: ሜላተ ወርቅ ሀይሉ) is an Ethiopian politician and journalist.
+She is the current chairperson of the National Election Board of Ethiopia (NEBE) since 2023.

 Career

 Following Birtukan Mideksa resignation from National Election Board of Ethiopia (NEBE) chairperson on 26 June 2023, NEBE conducted a bid election for next presiding position on 2 December.
 Among the two bids, both Melatwork and Tadesse Lemma meet the criteria of the chair of NEBE.
-On 19 December, Melatework has been appointed by the House of Peoples' Representatives (HoPR) and nominated by Prime Minister Abiy Ahmed.
+On 19 December, she was appointed by the House of Peoples' Representatives (HoPR) and nominated by Prime Minister Abiy Ahmed.